isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-09-25-post-Olympic Heroes Honoured At The London 2012 Olympic Games Awards And Appreciation Dinner.md

 7. 23 Team Singapore athletes competed in nine sports at the 2012 Summer Olympic Games in London from 27 July to 12 August 2012.
 They clinched a total of two bronze medals, bettering the nation's performance at any previous Olympic Games.

--END-
+---

-Annex A: Welcome Address by Mr Teo Chee Hean, Deputy Prime Minister, Coordinating Minister for National Security, Minister for Home Affairs and President of the Singapore National Olympic Council at the SNOC Multi-Million Dollar Award Programme (MAP) Presentation and Team Singapore Appreciation Dinner.
+**Annex A:** Welcome Address by Mr Teo Chee Hean, Deputy Prime Minister, Coordinating Minister for National Security, Minister for Home Affairs and President of the Singapore National Olympic Council at the SNOC Multi-Million Dollar Award Programme (MAP) Presentation and Team Singapore Appreciation Dinner.
 Click here to view the welcome address.

-Annex B: About The SNOC Multi-Million Dollar Award Programme (MAP)
+**Annex B:** About The SNOC Multi-Million Dollar Award Programme (MAP)
 ![](/images/Media%20Centre/Media%20Release/2012/Sep/OLYMPICHEROESHONOUREDATTHELONDON2012OLYMPICGAMESAWARDSAPPRECIATIONDINNERMainPar0048Imagegif.gif)
 For competitive athletes, the cost of training at elite level requires an enormous financial investment over many years.
 Of all athletes who dream of winning an Olympic medal, only a small percentage will find themselves on the podium at the Games.